 “What do movers do?”

 Everybody is different when it comes to what they actually want to be moved.
 You might want them to move just the furniture and do the smaller boxes yourself.
-Your neighbor might want a full service move where everything is taken care of (though there are some things that your moving company can’t move for you).
+Your neighbor might want a full service move where everything is taken care of including the packing (though there are some things that your moving company can’t move for you).

 Either way, your movers have a system for keeping track of everything they’re in charge of moving.